 Indian houses charm with the fresh look of newly painted walls, with every door and corners looking beautiful after ornamented with green leaves of mango and coconut, canes, varieties of flowers and many more of them.
 Every House smells sweet because of the number of sweets that are prepared for the festival.
 The aroma is a whiff of the high Indian culture and the tangy celebration.

-One of the most fascinating things about Diwali is burning of crackers; from Children, hot blood lads, bashful girls, elders, elites, every one burn crackers in India.
+One of the fascinating things about Diwali is burning of crackers; from Children, hot blood lads, bashful girls, elders, elites, every one burn crackers in India.
 Hence the festival looks simply a joyful one and real pomp.

 If we go through the statistics about the accidents that take place in cracker industries at Sivakasi– where India’s 70% crackers and matches are produced.
 They give some shocking stats.